GSA/idmanagement.gov/_who/icamsolutions.md

 The roadmap aligns actions to the following three phases:

 1. **Foundation** focuses on modifications to the existing services catalog to address critical gaps.
-2. **Federation** focuses on enhancing federation capabilities for government to government, government to constituent, and government to mission partner interactions.
+2. **Federation** focuses on enhancing federation capabilities for government-to-government, government-to-constituent, and government-to-mission partner interactions.
 3. **Emerging Trends** focuses on recognizing and preparing for emerging trends and expanding support.

 The roadmap also identifies five areas that align with GSA's vision: